 - Finally, bullying is a repeated rather than singular event.

-Direct bullying involves an open attack to a person or property, such as pushing someone into a locker or destroying homework.
-Indirect bullying is more subtle and covert such as social isolation or exclusion.
+Direct bullying involves an open attack on a person or property, such as pushing someone into a locker or destroying homework.
+Indirect bullying is more subtle and covert, such as social isolation or exclusion.
 Types of Bullying Behavior:

 - Verbal bullying includes taunting, teasing, name-calling, extortion, and threats.